 You might also have this test if you have too little amniotic fluid, a possible sign of CMV.

-Your doctor may also order other tests of your amniotic fluid.
+Your healthcare provider may also order other tests of your amniotic fluid.
 The fluid can be checked for other serious health conditions, including chromosome abnormalities that could mean Down syndrome, genetic disorders like cystic fibrosis, and neural tube defects such as spina bifida.

 Normal results are negative, meaning that CMV wasn't found.
 Positive results mean that your developing baby has been exposed to CMV.

 If your results are positive, your newborn will be given either a saliva swab or urine culture test within the first two to three weeks of life.
-If your newborn tests positive for CMV, your child’s health care provider will closely watch the baby’s hearing, vision, and brain development.
-You may also want to discuss the possibility of antiviral drugs for the infant.
+If your newborn tests positive for CMV, your child's healthcare provider will closely watch the baby's hearing, vision, and brain development.
+You may also want to discuss the possibility of antiviral medicines for the infant.

 This test requires a sample of amniotic fluid.
 The sample is collected during a procedure called amniocentesis.
 It is usually done in a medical office.

-Amniocentesis is considered a safe procedure, but you have a one in 300 to 500 chance that you may miscarry.
+Amniocentesis is considered a safe procedure.
+There is a small risk of fluid leakage from your vagina.
+You have a one in 400 chance that you may miscarry.
 Miscarriages can happen if you develop an infection in your uterus, if your water breaks prematurely, or if you go into early labor.

 After the procedure, you may feel cramping, leak a little fluid or blood from your vagina, or feel discomfort around the puncture site.
-If any of these symptoms persist or get worse, or if you develop a fever, call your health care provider right away.
-Ask your doctor if you should avoid certain activities after the procedure.
+If any of these symptoms persist or get worse, or if you develop a fever, call your healthcare provider right away.
+Ask your healthcare provider if you should avoid certain activities after the procedure.

-Taking either antiviral medications or drugs that suppress your immune system will affect your results.
-Because of this, if you take these drugs, you may not be able to have this test.
+Taking either antiviral medicines or medicines that suppress your immune system will affect your results.
+Because of this, if you take these medicines, you may not be able to have this test.

-Make sure to tell the health care provider if you are taking antiviral medications, even if it’s for something common like cold sores.
-In addition, be sure your doctor knows about all other medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don’t need a prescription and any illicit drugs you may use.
+Make sure to tell the healthcare provider if you are taking antiviral medicines, even if it's for something common like cold sores.
+In addition, be sure your healthcare provider knows about all other medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don't need a prescription and any illicit drugs you may use.